Wai Māori

 We have two interrelated goals for our wai and water mahi, increasing access to drinking water and promoting the value of wai and water.

-We’ve created impact in our collective work to increase access to water in our community places and spaces as well as normalising water as the drink of choice through our Player of the Day initiative.
+We’ve created impact in our collective work to increase access to water in our community places and spaces as well as normalising water as the drink of choice through our All Star of the Week initiative.

 Why is this important?